MISSION & VISION

 REBECCA A. HERRON holds a BFA in Theatre performance from the University of Miami.
 She has performed professionally in New York, Florida, Texas, Utah and Nevada and has been performing in DC-area theatre, TV and film for nearly 18 years.
 Rebecca is a Helen Hayes Award nominee and been awarded several acting awards for short & feature film roles.
 She has been with Kaiser Permanente for 16 years and currently works on a national configuration team, holding several Epic software certifications and has been part of software implementations for the Mid-Atlantic region.
 She has been involved with Girl Scouts for several years and currently leads a troop of Cadets (6th graders).
 She was recently the sole fundraiser for a playwriting program at Fox Chapel Elementary, bringing local history to life in plays the 75 fifth graders wrote and performed with Mr. Morogiello.
 Ms. Herron first met Mr. Morogiello in 2004, working on his play Bushwa for the Kennedy Center's Page-to-Stage reading series.
 Since then, she has enjoyed seeing, reading and performing his many plays.
 As Vice President of Best Medicine Rep, Ms. Herron is actively recruiting new board members, other theatre artists and helping this company grow and flourish.

 STAN LEVIN has a degree in Film and Theater from New York University.
 He studied directing at the Circle in the Square Playhouse in New York as well as a graduate program at the Catholic University of America.
 He worked off-Broadway in technical theater, and directed his first off-off-Broadway show in 1970.
 He has directed theater locally for various companies including original plays for New Playwrights Theater of Washington.
 Among his accomplishments was directing the American premiere of Howard Goodall’s British musical Girlfriends, about the Women’s Auxiliary Air Force in World War II.
 His original one-act play, The Adjudicators, won nationally for the American Association of Community Theaters, and a production that he directed was performed in New York.
 In addition, Stan was a documentary filmmaker for the government, and an award-winning writer/producer of radio and television commercials.
 He teaches film history classes for Johns Hopkins’ Osher Program.
-In 2017, he directed Blue Over You and the staged reading of Bathroom Hate for Best Medicine Rep. In his spare time, Stan is a Rabbi.
+For Best Medicine Rep, he directed the productions of Blue Over You and The Consul, The Tramp, and America’s Sweetheart.
+In his spare time, Stan is a Rabbi.

 KARI LUTHER ROSBECK is the President and CEO of the Tuberous Sclerosis Alliance (TS Alliance), a rare disease health nonprofit organization.
 Ms. Rosbeck has been with the organization since June 2001.
 During her tenure as President and CEO since November 2007, the TS Alliance established a comprehensive research program, fostering collaboration with industry and academia, in order to move treatments for tuberous sclerosis complex (TSC) forward in a more expedited way.
 Because of Kari's leadership, the organization has taken an active role in educating the TSC community about clinical trials to diminish the time for recruitment.
 Ms. Rosbeck previously served as Executive Vice President, overseeing the national volunteer outreach program and was responsible for fund development.
 She developed and implemented a vast national network of more than 30 volunteer branches called Community Alliances; increased volunteer participation from 90 individuals to more than 2,000; and through her involvement in special events and major gift fundraising, helped increase the annual revenue by more than 50%.
 Ms. Rosbeck has been involved in nonprofit fundraising and volunteer management for more than 25 years.